nakujaproject/airframeN1/Onboarding/newEmployee.md

 We have members who can assist you when joining

-#### Dr Aoki Sohei
+#### Dr. Aoki Shohei

-He is the leader for the Nakuja project.
+He is the leader of the Nakuja project.

-Email: info@nakujaproject.com
+Email: aoki@jkuat.ac.ke
 Twitter: @moyahima

 #### Destine

-He is the leader for the airframe subgroup
+He is the leader of the airframe subgroup.

 Email: dmashy@gmail.com